-ADLS/REINZ will release the 10th edition of the Agreement for Sale and Purchase of Real Estate on 27 November 2019.
+ADLS/REINZ released the 10th edition of the Agreement for Sale and Purchase of Real Estate on 27 November 2019.

 The 10th edition is the result of a comprehensive review by a number of leading property lawyers working in conjunction with Peter Nolan in his capacity as adviser to the subcommittee and principal drafter of the revisions.